2019 Autumn Tour of Japan - Classic Route

 Visit Hiroshima’s reflective peace park

 Welcome to Japan!
-On arrival at the Kansai International Airport, Osaka Airport or Kyoto Station, you will be met by a Journey to the East guide and escorted to your hotel in Kyoto by private transport.
+On arrival at one of Tokyo’s international airports, you will be met by a Journey to the East guide and escorted to your hotel by private transport.
 After a good night’s sleep, you will be ready to start the first full day of your 2019 Autumn Tour of Japan - Classic Route.
-(Please ask us about domestic transfer if you are arriving at a different airport.)

 Day 2: Kyoto

-After orientation with your guide, you begin your exploration of Kyoto.
+This morning we are whisked away by Japan's renowned shinkansen - the bullet train - to Kyoto.
 With 17 UNESCO World Heritage Sites, Kyoto is the cultural heart of Japan and the guardian of many of its ancient traditions.
 Originally made capital in 794, present-day Kyoto offers an endless range of interests to engage in.
-It offers traditional craft shops, refined restaurants, ancient temples and Shinto shrines, contemplative gardens, tea-ceremony demonstrations, and performances of traditional noh and kabuki theatre.
+It offers traditional craft shops, refined restaurants, ancient temples and Shinto shrines, contemplative gardens and many more.

 Your private minivan will take you to the south-eastern part of Kyoto to visit Tofukuji, a classic Zen temple from the feudal era and most famous for its avenue of vivid red maples.